What is Cellular Respiration?

 In many cancers, particularly aggressive and metastatic ones, glycolysis and OXPHOS are used in parallel to meet energy demands and biosynthetic needs.
 This metabolic flexibility allows cancer cells to adapt to their environment, making them resilient to nutrient deprivation, hypoxia, and therapeutic interventions.

-Inhibition of one pathway (e.g., glycolysis) often leads to compensatory upregulation of the other (e.g., OXPHOS), making combined metabolic targeting an attractive therapeutic strategy.
+Inhibition of one pathway (e.g., glycolysis) often leads to compensatory upregulation of the other (e.g., OXPHOS), making combined metabolic targeting an attractive therapeutic strategy for cancer treatment.